A compact null set containing a differentiability point of every Lipschitz function: Introduction

-It is important to note that though, setting $n = 2$, any Lipschitz function $f\colon \real^2\to\real$ has points of differentiability in such an extremely small set as ours, for any Lebesgue null set $E$ in the plane there is a pair of real-valued Lipschitz functions on $\real^2$ with no common points of differentiability in $E$ \cite{ACP}.
 Only a few positive results are known about the case where the codomain is a space of dimension at least two.
-For $n\ge 3$, there exists a Lebesgue null set in $\real^n$, specifically the union of all ``rational hyperplanes'', such that for all $\e>0$ every Lipschitz mapping from $\real^n$ to $\real^{n-1}$ has a point of $\e$-\frechet{} differentiability in that set; see \cite{PH}.
+For $n\ge 3$, there exists a Lebesgue null set in $\real^n$, namely the union of all ``rational hyperplanes'', such that for all $\e>0$ every Lipschitz mapping from $\real^n$ to $\real^{n-1}$ has a point of $\e$-\frechet{} differentiability in that set; see \cite{PH}.

+Let us say a few words about why the method of \cite{P} does not yield a set with the properties we are aiming for.
+Indeed, \cite[Theorem~6.4]{P} says that every Lipschitz function defined on $\real^n$ is differentiable at some point of a $G_\delta$-set $E$ if $E$ satisfies certain conditions, in particular for any two points $u,v\in\real^n$ and any $\eta>0$, the set $E$ contains a large portion of a path that approximates the line segment $[u,v]$ to within $\eta\|u-v\|$.
+The closure of such a set $E$ is the whole space $\real^n$.

+There is, however, a stronger version of \cite[Theorem~6.4]{P} that only requires a local version of this condition for the same conclusion to hold: namely for every $\e>0$ and every $x\in E$ there is a neighbourhood of $x$ in which any line segment $I$ can be approximated to within $\e |I|$ by a curve in $E$.
+Let us explain why the closure of any $G_\delta$-set with this property has non-empty interior and hence is of positive measure.

+Indeed, by this ``local approximation'' property there is an open ball $B$ intersecting $E$ and a positive $\eta$, such that each open $U\subseteq B$ that intersects $E$ contains a point $x'\in U\cap E$ with the following property: any line segment $I\subseteq B$ through $x'$ of length at most $\eta$ is pointwise $|I|/2$-close to a curve inside $E$.
+It follows that $E$ is dense in $B$.

+Thus in order to construct a closed set of measure zero containing points of differentiability of every Lipschitz function, we introduce crucial new steps, outlined in Subsection~\ref{method}.
+Before describing our approach we need some preliminaries.